rancher/docs/content/rancher/v2.x/en/tools/logging/elasticsearch/_index.md

 weight: 200
 ---

 If your organization uses [Elasticsearch](https://www.elastic.co/), either on premise or in the cloud, you can configure it to log events from your cluster.
-Afterwards, you can log into your Elasticsearch deployment to view logs for cluster or containers.
+Afterwards, you can log into your Elasticsearch deployment to view logs for cluster or container events.

 ## Configuring Elasticsearch Logging

-You can configure Elasticsearch to log events at both the cluster level and the project level.
+You can configure Elasticsearch to log events at both the cluster and project level.

 >**Prerequisites:** Configure an [Elasticsearch deployment](https://www.elastic.co/guide/en/cloud/saas-release/ec-create-deployment.html).